 Here’s something else you need to know – when you buy Avast Premium, you unlock the whole Privacy tab.
 For example, it includes Password Protection that manages the apps that can access your passwords saved on a browser.
 Also, this Avast plan has a data shredder, a webcam shield, a sensitive data shield, and the Anti-Track feature.

 The full package of Avast will also let you speed up your device.
 It gives you a driver updater that will automatically update old drivers and a battery saver that will prolong the life of your computer battery.

 However, there’s one unnecessary application that comes with Avast during its installation, and it’s called Avast Secure Browser.
 Even though it’s not a bad browser in itself, the fact that you may accidentally install it (if you fail to uncheck a tiny checkbox) makes it apper sneaky and intrusive.

-Protection against malware and viruses is the main reason why we install antivirus software in the first place.
+Protection against malware and viruses is the main reason why we look for the best antivirus software in the first place.
 So, let’s look at how McAfee and Avast cope with the newest cyber threats – and which program does it better.

 For this, I will show you the results of the most recent test by the AV-TEST Institute.

 As you can see, both programs got great results in terms of protection, performance, and usability.
 In addition, both Avast and McAfee managed to avoid false positives and detect 100% of 0-day malware attacks, which is higher than the industry average.